ABNORMAL666v2/IPC/README.md

 # IPC

-a utility to quickly get public ipv4 from [AmazonAWS Checkip](https://checkip.amazonaws.com)
+a utility to quickly get public ipv4 via curl from [IF Config](https://if-config.co)

 ## Project background:
 I needed a utility that doesnt rely on `curl.exe` from `C:\Windows\System32`.